Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk

-The behavior of this parameter is expected to be qualitatively very similar to the observed for the end-to-end distance \cite{sanchez11a}, but has an additional advantage over the latter: since the domain of values sampled by $M$ is considerably smaller than the corresponding to $R_e^2$, it is far easier to obtain accurate statistics for the fluctuations of $M$.
-Figure \ref{fig:closure} represents the relative mean value of this parameter and its fluctuations.
-As expected, its behavior for $\lambda>2$ is analogous to what has been observed for $R_e^2$: it grows with $\lambda$ up to a maximum, from which a sudden drop to almost zero is found around $\lambda \sim 7$.
-Finally, for high values of $\lambda$ it remains close to zero.
-This almost zero value of $M$ indicates that the magnetic flux along the chain is following a nearly closed trajectory, as corresponds to a closed structure of head-to-tail aligned dipoles.
-Remarkably, the fluctuations of $M$, shown in the inset of Figure \ref{fig:closure}, display very clear peaks indicating the transition points, $\lambda_0$, which move slightly towards higher values of the dipolar coupling parameter as the chain length increases: from $\lambda_0 \sim 5.5$ for $N=10$ to $\lambda_0 \sim 6.5$ for $N=100$.
-These closure points are consistent with the structural phase diagram known for dispersions of free MNPs \cite{holm05b}.
-In particular, ring-like closed structures are found for values of $\lambda$ higher than the self-assembly condition, $\lambda \gtrsim 2.5$, at low dispersion densities.
-Our results indicate that there exist an important difference in the flux closure behavior of free MNPs and magnetic filaments.
-In particular, we have shown that in our model all the filaments remain persistently in a closed arragement for values of $\lambda$ higher than the transition point.
+The behavior of this parameter is expected to be qualitatively very similar to the one observed for the end-to-end distance \cite{sanchez11a}, but the accurate estimation of the fluctuations of $M$ is found to be easier than the corresponding to $R_e^2$.
+Figure \ref{fig:closure} represents the relative mean value of $M$ and its fluctuations.
+Initially, $M$ grows with $\lambda$ up to a maximum value, from which a sudden drop to almost zero is observed around $\lambda \sim 6$.
+For higher values of $\lambda$ it remains persistently close to zero.
+The almost zero value of $M$ indicates that the magnetic flux along the chain is following a nearly closed trajectory, as corresponds to a closed structure of head-to-tail aligned dipoles.
+Remarkably, the fluctuations of $M$, shown in the inset of Figure \ref{fig:closure}, display clear peaks indicating the position of the transition points, $\lambda_0$.
+These transition points shift to higher values of the dipolar coupling parameter as the chain length increases: from $\lambda_0 \sim 5.5$ for $N=10$ to $\lambda_0 \sim 6.5$ for $N=100$.
+These closure points are consistent with the structural phase diagram known for low density dispersions of free MNPs \cite{holm05b}.